 Businesses should base every negotiation with a supplier on a wealth of information.
 Organizations must have a complete picture of production procedures to compare manufacturing material needs to predict customer demand.
 Production plants, inventory warehouses and sales departments should all report to a unified software system.
 Employees who use automated data collection solutions provide managers with the up-to-date details they need to communicate with outside parties.

 A company should also investigate how other suppliers respond to material price changes.
 Supply Chain Digest suggested checking with non-competing manufacturers in similar industries to compare costs.
 A company should always investigate other suppliers to ensure it receives the best deal available.
 When prices for raw materials increase, it might be time to find a new supplier that can offer a better plan for the new economy.

 Responding to shifting markets is a basic requirement for most manufacturers.
 Many industries also have to prepare for changes due to government regulations and consumer demand.
 Production lines and inventory warehouse need automated data collection solutions to plan efficient operations that don’t waste valuable materials.

-The RFgen white paper "The Power of Adopting an Enterprise Mobile Strategy" said optimal automated data collection strategies incorporate devices manufacturing workers and warehouse employees can use as they perform tasks.
-Mobile data collection devices allow users to report inventory levels, supply needs and production activities in real time.
+Optimal automated data collection strategies incorporate devices manufacturing workers and warehouse employees can use as they perform tasks.
+Mobile data collection devices allow users to report inventory levels, supply needs and production activities in real-time.
 Complete visibility prevents waste and allows managers to spot redundancies in operations.